 A key component of the station area planning process is urban design.
-The urban design process initiated in the AA phase was continued during the DEIS/DEIR phase with the formation of the UDWG.
+The urban design process initiated in the AA phase was continued during the Draft EIS/EIR phase with the formation of the UDWG.
 The UDWG is composed of key stakeholders from the downtown Los Angeles communities of Little Tokyo, Historic Downtown, Financial District, and Bunker Hill.
 The goal of the UDWG is to:

-Facilitate discussion about the vision and identity of the Regional Connector and how individual station areas could be designed to fit within this framework.

-- Provide a forum for critical analysis of land use, design, and linkages between stations along the line and their urban neighborhoods. - Propose design considerations for station areas so they will fit appropriately within the surrounding urban context. - Involve stakeholders with the Regional Connector planning team in a comprehensive station planning process. - Facilitate discussion about sensitive areas to assist in the station location decision-making process so that alternative station locations can be resolved. - Help ensure that planning for the corridor considers and builds upon the needs, desires, and The communities.
+- Facilitate discussion about the vision and identity of the Regional Connector and how individual station areas could be designed to fit within this framework. - Provide a forum for critical analysis of land use, design, and linkages between stations along the line and their urban neighborhoods. - Propose design considerations for station areas so they will fit appropriately within the surrounding urban context. - Involve stakeholders with the Regional Connector planning team in a comprehensive station planning process. - Facilitate discussion about sensitive areas to assist in the station location decision-making process so that alternative station locations can be resolved. - Help ensure that planning for the corridor considers and builds upon the needs, desires, and policies of the communities. - Assist in establishing guidelines and standards that may be helpful for future Metro transit corridor initiatives.